Achievable logoAchievable logo

 • Derived from the amino alcohol sphingosine instead of glycerol.

-• Found in the membranes of neurons (e.g., myelin sheaths), contributing to signal transduction and cell recognition.
+• Found in neuronal membranes (e.g., myelin sheaths), where they contribute to signal transduction and cell recognition.

 Waxes